ULL-prompt-engineering/langchain-mini/README.md

 How can I help?
 How many five year periods are in the current year?
 Be accurate!
 ```

-We input our question, and here is the trace of the console.logs:
+We input our question `How many five year periods are in the current year?
+Be accurate!`, and here is the trace of the console.logs:

 ```
 Answer the following questions as best you can.
 You have access to the following tools: